dayton-outar/shillings/docs/EXPERIENCE/CHEMISTRY.md

 > :bulb: Create content that addresses the questions and concerns that are specific to various stages in the buying process and the conversion funnel.
 >
 > ---
+>
+> There is an inverse correlation between the length of a form and the percentage of visitors who fill it out and submit.
+Studies show that shorter forms convert at a higher rate.
+>
+> Resist the temptation to create a “warmer lead” by asking for too much information.
+Long forms are considered “greedy.”
+Often, you can gather the information you’re looking for when you follow up on the lead offline.
+For lead generation forms, include and require the minimum number of fields: name, phone number, email, and possibly company name and message.